ckipp01/chris-kipp.io/blog/intro-to-scala-flow-fields.md

 Now, all these arrow are just pointing in the same direction, which isn't what we want.
 So we'll introduce a slight turn as we iterate throw all the rows.
-The for loop we have that calls `drawLine` can be changed slightly to do this:
+The for loop we have that calls `drawArrow` can be changed slightly to do this:

 ```diff
 for col <- 0 until numCols do